ash4rk/ninja-frog-war/README.md

 ## Installation
 At this point you can use the original [method](https://github.com/heroiclabs/fishgame-godot#playing-the-game-from-source).

-## Credits
-* Game inspired by the Fish Game repo: https://github.com/heroiclabs/fishgame-godot
-* Assets created by Artist Name
-* Sound effects obtained from Sound Effects Library
-* Background music composed by Musician Name

 ## License
 Because the project is based on [Fish Game](https://github.com/heroiclabs/fishgame-godot) it is licensed under [Apache 2.0 License](LICENSE.txt).

 Most assets and resources are CC or MIT licensed.

-Check out [CREDITS.md](https://github.com/ash4rk/wars-wars-wars/CREDITS.md) for clarity and links to asset sources.
+Check out [CREDITS.md](https://github.com/ash4rk/wars-wars-wars/blob/main/CREDITS.md) for clarity and links to asset sources.